|Hometown:||Oak Ridge, Tenn.|

 The Baton Rouge Business Report named Fargas to the area's "Forty Under Forty," which recognizes stars in the community.
 In May 2013, Fargas was elected to the Women's Basketball Coaches Association Board of Directors.

-Fargas, was raised in Oak Ridge, Tenn., by her mother, Jean Caldwell.
-She and her husband Justin Fargas are the proud parents of a daughter, Justice Simone Fargas, who was born on March 6, 2012.
+Fargas, was raised in Oak Ridge, Tennessee, by her mother, Jean Caldwell.
+She and her husband Justin Fargas are the proud parents of a daughter, Justice Simone (6).
+Justice was born on March 6, 2012, just two days after the Lady Tigers had played against Tennessee in the 2012 SEC Championship game in Nashville.

-Fargas has a younger sister, Simone, brother-in-law, Kirk and niece, Khayla.
+Fargas' niece Khayla is a sophomore on the 2018-19 team and the daughter of her younger sister, Simone.
 Her uncle, Mike Caldwell, played 11 seasons in the NFL as a linebacker.
 He currently serves as the assistant head coach/inside linebackers coach for the New York Jets.

 The Nikki Fargas File